Skip to content ↓

 Progression

-Former students have had a broad range of destinations.
-We have a proven track record of students from this group gaining places at Oxbridge.
-Students have gone on to have successful careers in: law, the civil service, the charity sector, medicine, journalism, the police force, personal management and academia.
-One former student has gone on to be a world renowned philosopher as an expert on Aristotelian Virtue Ethics.
-There really is no limit to what career you can choose, and often world leaders have a grounding in the study of philosophy, ethics and religion.
+Students have gone on to have successful careers in law, the civil service, the charity sector, medicine, journalism, the police force, personnel management, education and academia.
+One former student has gone on to be a world-renowned philosopher as an expert on Aristotelian Virtue ethics.
+There really is no limit to what career you can choose and often world leaders have a grounding in the study of philosophy, ethics and religion.
+The highly sought after 'soft skills' are the mainstay of this course where you will learn to form complex opinions, debate challenging ethical issues and process large bodies of information in a quick, logical manner.